 SPECIAL REPORT: TRANSSEXUALS CLAIM POOR TREATMENT FROM MINN.
-CLINIC

-Transsexuals enrolled in the Gender Dysphoria Program of the University of Minnesota's Program in Human Sexuality (PHS) are complaining of treatment they receive, a view shared by Dr. Sharon Satterfield, the former director of the PHS clinic.
+CLINIC by Paula Jordan treatment they receive, a view shared by Dr. Sharon Satterfield, the former director of the PHS clinic.
 Satterfield and several transsexuals claim that PHS therapists had committed a host of ills, including violation patient confidentiality, using "bait and switch" therapy techniques that withheld hormones, abused or neglected patients, forced patients to divorce their wives or husbands before surgery, refused to treat patients on medical assistance, and use a patient as a guinea pig without the patient's consent.